Xperience

-Tyler Andrews (born February 21, 1984), better known by his stage name Xperience, is an American hip hop recording artist from Detroit, Michigan, who is currently based in Seattle, Washington.
+Tyler W. Andrews (born February 21, 1984), better known by his stage name Xperience, is an American hip hop recording artist from Detroit, Michigan, who is currently based in Seattle, Washington.
 He is a member of the hip hop group Oldominion and is a frequent collaborator with fellow Pacific Northwest hip hop artist Macklemore.

 Early life

 Xperience spent his formative years moving back and forth between Hammond, Indiana, East Chicago, Indiana, and Olympia, Washington.

 Musical career

 Xperience first came to the attention of the Pacific Northwest hip hop scene when he independently released the album Soul Tree in 2004.
 Around this time he also made a name for himself in the Northwest battle rap scene, where his talents were on display in several competitions.
 The next year, he made his first national debut on Macklemore's debut album The Language Of My World, on the song "Hold Your Head Up".
 During his early years becoming a prominent member of the local scene, he made connections with Oldominion, becoming the last member to join the collective.

 In 2007, he released the collaborative album with Grayskul named Facefeeder.

-In 2010, he released the follow up album to his debut named William The VIII.
+In 2010, he released the follow-up album to his debut named William The VIII.
 The album features guest appearances from Onry Ozzborn, A-Plus of Hieroglyphics and IAME, among others.

 The next year, he released The Durden Papers Vol. 1.

 In 2016, he released the album Chasing Grace.